-It’s a new year, and we know health is a top concern for many people as they plan to traverse 2021.
+It’s a new year, and we know health is a top concern for many people, more than 50% of Americans have set resolutions to be healthier.
 From the nation’s ongoing struggle with COVID 19 to simply wanting to be healthier, the new year is a great time to try and better your health regime.

 A superfood is defined as “a food (such as salmon, broccoli, or blueberries) that is rich in compounds (such as antioxidants, fiber, or fatty acids) considered beneficial to a person’s health,” according to the Merriam-Webster Dictionary.

 Scientifically speaking, there is no official definition of a superfood, other than to say it is a food that offers high levels of desirable nutrients, linked to promoting personal health and wellness or preventing disease and sickness.
 The notion to define food as a superfood seems more in line with underscoring a desire to maintain a healthy diet, one rich in fruits, vegetables, lean meats, and whole grains.

 Where did the term superfood originate, anyway?
 Maybe unsurprisingly, the name had little to do with any formal scientific or nutritional study.
 The origin of the term superfood appeared in the early part of the 20th Century to market bananas.
 Developed by The United Fruit Company, the company used the term to promote the practicality of bananas as a daily source of cheap, easily digestible nutrition.
 In an article published in a 1918 volume of The Scientific Monthly, author Samuel C. Prescott noted, “since a thick enveloping skin surrounds the edible portion it is effectively protected against the attacks of bacteria, molds [sic] and other agencies of decomposition.”